A Guide to Oblivion

 The Leaderboard works by assigning significant PvM drops point values and for each point you get a certain amount towards your rank up.
 At the end of the month you can screenshot that amount and include it in your rank up thread in your first post.
 Submitting to the Monthly Leaderboards is encouraged, but not required.
 However, submitting to the Leaderboard makes the rank up process a lot faster.

 This is where you find the leaderboard section of the website.
-On that page resides the point values for Items, this months Leaderboard and the Overall Leaderboard.
-The circled link will also have a drop down option for the form to submit a drop and a link to the current months leaderboard.
+On that page resides the point values for items, this months Leaderboard, the Overall Leaderboard and a link to the Leaderboards of previous months.
+When you hover over the link you will also have a drop down option for the form to submit a drop.
 Make sure you read the submission form closely.
-If you have never submitted before, you have to ask either Classix or Jumanji to be added to it.
+If you have never submitted before, you have to ask either Classix, Jumanji or Item to be added to it.

 At the end of each month, each person who submitted drops will get a specific amount of their total loot value that can then be used towards their rank-up.
 Here is an example of one month.